PyMCP Kit

 A capability-first MCP server toolkit for FastAPI that supports Streamable HTTP and stdio transports, with registries for tools, prompts, and resources, plus optional auth hooks and task management.

-Python CI codecov PyPI - Version PyPI Downloads Docs License: MIT Python 3.10+
+Python CI codecov MCP Conformance-v2025-11-25 MCP Protocol Revisions PyPI - Version PyPI Downloads Docs License: MIT Python 3.11+

 Documentation | Quick Start | Tasks | Security | Middleware

 PyMCP Kit is a capability-first MCP server toolkit for FastAPI.
-It keeps the built-in transport surface small, supports Streamable HTTP and stdio, and ships app-scoped registries, roots, tasks, and optional auth hooks without pulling in a larger framework.
+It keeps the built-in transport surface small, supports Streamable HTTP and stdio, and ships app-scoped registries, roots, tasks, optional auth hooks, OAuth protected-resource metadata, and opt-in draft MCP support without pulling in a larger framework.

 Install from PyPI: